yasirbhutta/yasirbhutta.github.io/python/docs/data-types.md

 2. How do you create a string in Python?
 Give an example.
 3. What is the difference between an integer and a float in Python?
 4. How do you convert a string to an integer in Python?
+5. How can you convert a string to an integer and an integer to a string in Python?
+Provide examples.
-5. What function would you use to find the type of a variable in Python?
+6. What function would you use to find the type of a variable in Python?
-6. What is the purpose of the type() function in Python?
+7. What is the purpose of the type() function in Python?

 **Boolean and None**